 Getting Listed on Google My Business is Key

 SEO is an important element to any modern business and getting listed on Google My Business is key to increasing your company’s SEO standings.
 But what do you do if you have several different businesses all operating out of one address?
-Can you list multiple businesses from one address in Google My Business?
+Can you list two businesses in one location or multiple businesses from one address in Google My Business?
 And will your SEO take a hit from doing so?

 Wonder no more!
-We’ve taken a look at all the most commonly asked questions about Google My Business, specifically related to multiple businesses tied to a single address.
+We’ve taken a look at all the most commonly asked questions about this, specifically related to multiple businesses tied to a single address.
 Hopefully the answers you need will be found in this article.

 While most of these answers can be found in Google’s own guidelines on how to properly showcase your business on their service, that doesn’t mean that finding these answers is easy.
 In many cases, Google does not provide enough detail, instead offering up rules that are confusing and difficult to interpret.